ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 The diagram below shows all command interactions from container on ship in voyage through shipment delivered and order completed.

 <img src="interactions2.png" height="630px">
-As in the previous interaction diagram, the columns with grey/shaded processing block show work by (1) orders-command-ms (2) voyages-cmmand-ms (3) containers-command-ms and containers-stream-svc (4) fleet/ships-simulator service respectively.
+As in the previous interaction diagram, the columns with grey/shaded processing blocks show work by (1) orders-command-ms (2) voyages-command-ms (3) containers-command-ms and containers-streaming-ms (4) fleet/ships-simulator service respectively.

-This diagram stats with containon board a ship which has started a specific voyage and is at sea.
+This diagram starts with containers on board a ship which is sailing on specific voyage and is at sea.
 *  The fleet/ships-simulator-ms repeatedly simulated movement of the ship along its course
    * It t emits *Ships: GPSposition* events recording the position of the ship at different points in simulated time.
 *  Similarly, while the ship is at sea, the contaner-streams-svc is continualy simulating temperature within the container and edge monitoring to adjust controls if necessary and to report a cold chain breach in that container if it occurs.